Duwayne Ewart

 Duwayne Oswald Ewart (born March 22, 1998) is a Canadian soccer player who last played for ProStars FC in League1 Ontario.
+He plays as a forward.

 Career

 Youth

 Ewart played youth soccer in Scarborough, before moving on to the Vancouver Whitecaps FC Academy.
 He later moved on to Vaughan SC, spending some time with their senior team in League1 Ontario club in 2015, where he scored a goal against Sigma FC.

 Pittsburgh Riverhounds

 Ewart signed a professional contract with United Soccer League side Pittsburgh Riverhounds on March 27, 2016.
 Ewart made his professional debut on May 21, 2016 in a 2–1 victory over Toronto FC II.

 International career

 He was named to the U15 national team for the 2013 Copa de México de Naciones.

 Ewart played for the Canadian U-17 team at the 2015 CONCACAF U-17 Championship, where he was the team's top goalscorer.